 Coast Guard, DHS.

-The Coast Guard is proposing to issue special local regulations for an annual Mystic Sharkfest Swim event on the Mystic River.
-This proposed rule is intended to ensure the protection of the maritime public and event participants from the hazards associated with this marine event.
-When enforced, these special local regulations would restrict vessels from transiting the regulated area during this annually recurring events.
-We invite your comments on this proposed rulemaking.
+The Coast Guard will issue special local regulations for an annual Mystic Sharkfest Swim event on the Mystic River.
+This rule is intended to ensure the protection of the maritime public and event participants from the hazards associated with this marine event.
+Once enforced, these special local regulations would restrict vessels from transiting the regulated area during this annually recurring event.

 Start Further Info

 If you have questions on this rule, call or email Marine Science Technician 1st Class Chris Gibson, Waterways Management Division, Sector Long Island Sound; Tel: (203) 468-4565; Email: firstname.lastname@example.org.

 CFR Code of Federal Regulations